 Excellent food starts with excellent ingredients.
 At Vandemoortele, we set high quality standards for our suppliers.
 However, taste and quality go hand in hand with sustainability.
 We feel responsible for what happens in our whole supply chain.
 Our overarching aim is to deliver tasty food that is good for our consumers and for the planet, that respects the local farmers and does not put animal welfare at risk.

 Promoting ethical behaviour is not a superficial promise, but a genuine commitment.
 We ask all our direct suppliers to sign our Supplier Code of Conduct.
 Every year, we examine our supply chain to ensure responsible sourcing.
 Growing some of our core ingredients, like palm oil, soy, wheat and eggs, may raise issues of environmental protection, human and animal rights, and health and safety.
-We take steps to enhance the sustainability of these goods from farmer to consumer.
-As for our packaging materials, we aim to use only 100% reusable, recyclable and compostable packages.
+We take steps to enhance the sustainability of these goods from farmer to consumer through a standardised approach, our grievance mechanism.

 SUSTAINABLE PALM OIL: “WELL ON THE PATH”